 Annabel screamed as she fell, landing hard on her stomach.
-She pushed herself on her knees, looking around, but darkness pressed on her eyes from all directions, like a blindfold she couldn’t take off.
+She pushed herself to her knees, looking around, but darkness pressed on her eyes from all directions, like a blindfold she couldn’t take off.

 Just moments ago, she had been lying on the floor of the cave with William’s pale, terrified face hovering above her.
 She could still feel her eyes stinging from the tears, her cheeks itching from the wet traces they left.
 Her chest was still tight with horror and heartbreak.

 Running her hands over her body, she searched for the wounds, for the blood and the pain she had felt in the cave, but she found nothing.
 Was this what Ariana felt when she died?
-Was Annabel now dead, too?
+Was she now dead, too?
 How did that happen?

 Anna looked around again, trying to find anything to orient herself in this strange place.
 There was no light coming from anywhere; there was no draft or shift in the air around her even as she breathed; she couldn’t smell anything or feel anything.

 She touched the ground she was standing on, running her palms over it.
 The surface was unnaturally smooth—neither hot nor cold, neither too hard nor too soft.
 She crawled forward, searching for anything different, anything that could tell her what this place was.

 Getting to her feet, Annabel twirled around again.
 Was she really dead?
 Was this heaven or hell?
 Why was nothing happening?
 Even if she was destined for hell after everything she had done, she was fine with it.
 Anything but this empty darkness.

 Her left leg had sunk up to her ankle in a puddle of dark water.
 She pulled it up, kicking in the air as it splashed everywhere.
-Whatever was that she stepped in, it didn’t smell like anything.
+Whatever it was that she had stepped in, it didn’t smell like anything.

 Annabel looked up again, glancing around with her heart beating anxiously.
 The darkness had disappeared and she could now distinguish forms and shapes under the strange light that seemed to be coming out of nowhere and everywhere at the same time.

 So this was hell.
 Or was it?
 She somehow expected fires everywhere, people wailing or screaming or begging.
-Something like all those fables the religions of the world fighting each other proclaimed.
+Something like all those fables the religions of the world fighting with each other proclaimed.

 Anna took a few more steps forward, making her way through a forest of thin, willy trees with naked branches and something sticky oozing out of their barks.

-“What the heck?”
-She murmured to herself, touching the sap with a finger and bringing it to her nose.
+“What the heck?” she murmured to herself, touching the sap with a finger and bringing it to her nose.
 It still had no smell, and she wasn’t brave or stupid enough to try tasting it, so she wiped her hand on her jeans, continuing forward.

 Her neck and back hurt from the tension and her heart was beating so fast, she wanted to cry.

-The dark trees in front of her had disappeared, hidden behind a form that towered above her like a mountain.
+The dark trees in front of her disappeared, hidden behind a form that towered above her like a mountain.
 A pair of crimson eyes blinked in the darkness, looking down at where she lay paralyzed with fear.

 She wanted to look away, but her body refused to obey.
-All she could do was stare at those eyes which held one singular thought.
+All she could do was stare at those eyes, which held one singular thought.